Vectorredz/CS-21-24.2_Project-1/Part-A/README.md

 ## Preface

-The implementation is developed by the a group of 4, Glenn Paragas, Louise Gabriel Vilar, Luis Antonio Sarmiento, and Ethan Renell Mislang
+The implementation is developed by a group of 4 CS-21 students, namely, **Glenn Paragas, Louise Gabriel Vilar, Luis Antonio Sarmiento,** and **Ethan Renell Mislang.**

 The specifications can be found in this [Mkdocs Page](https://cs21.upd-dcs.work/labs/project/#arch-242-architecture-overview)

 ## Contributions

-### Part A
+### Part A: Arch-242 assembler + emulator + Snake Game

 #### Part A1
-- Paragas, Glenn
+- PARAGAS, Glenn
-- Mislang, Ethan Renell
+- MISLANG, Ethan Renell
-- Vilar, Louise Gabriel
+- VILAR, Louise Gabriel

 #### Part A2
-- Paragas, Glenn
+- PARAGAS, Glenn
-- Vilar, Louise Gabriel
+- VILAR, Louise Gabriel

 #### Part A3
-- Paragas, Glenn
+- PARAGAS, Glenn
-- Vilar, Louise Gabriel
+- VILAR, Louise Gabriel

-### Part B
+### Part B: Logisim-based Arch-242 implementation
-- Sarmiento, Luis Antonio
+- SARMIENTO, Luis Antonio
-- Mislang, Ethan Renell
+- MISLANG, Ethan Renell

 ## Instruction A1

-# Arch-242 Assembler Guide
+### Arch-242 Assembler Guide

 Welcome to the **Arch-242 Instruction Set Architecture**!
-This guide walks you through how to use the assembler in coding an Arch-242 assembly program
+This guide walks you through how to use the assembler in coding an Arch-242 assembly program.

-## Dependencies of the Assembler
+### Dependencies of the Assembler

 The assembler directory contains the following utilities for the assembler:

-- "__init__.py"
+- `__init__.py` – Initializes the assembler package
-- "asm_instructions.py"
+- `asm_instructions.py` - Contains the decorators for assembling each arch-242 instructions
-- "blabes.py"
+- `blabes.py`

-## How to Run
+### How to Run

 ```
 python assembler.py <my_program.asm> <bin or hex>